Where to Stay Near Universal Orlando with Kids: Hotel vs Villa (What Works Best?)

 Our Experience (Why Express Pass Was Worth It)

-Full breakdown here: Hard Rock Hotel Universal Orlando Review: Is the Free Express Pass Worth It for Families?
+If you want the full breakdown of how this worked in practice.
+Our full breakdown here: Hard Rock Hotel Universal Orlando Review: Is the Free Express Pass Worth It for Families? goes into the detail.

 Staying in Kissimmee / Davenport Villas – Best for Space, Pools & Downtime